Ethics in Development Research: `Doing No Harm´ when Conducting Research in the Global South

 These two work packages will reveal a comprehensive set of the challenges experienced by research staff in different settings when conducting field research.

 Additionally, it is important to understand the emotional and psychological effects that these challenges might have on researchers.
 This aspect is covered in the third work package.

 - Quantitative Survey on the working conditions, job satisfaction, and emotional wellbeing of local and international research staff.
 This will add to the challenges identified in the first two work packages and provide broader and quantifiable data on the impact of the current research environment on the existing actors.
 Information on respondents’ sociodemographic background, country of origin, gender, age, and hierarchical position within the research project will be collected to identify specific challenges faced by each group of researchers.

 A fourth work package serves the purpose to review in how far challenges are already considered in existing guidelines or safeguarding principles.

 - Comprehensive review of existing guidelines/principles/procedures to judge if and how ethical challenges for research staff are already considered and followed.
 Here, we will focus on whether important actors in the field of implementation research have already endorsed such practices to protect their own and the partner organization’s actors.

 Ultimately, insights from all work packages will serve as a guidance for developing some normative ethical principles and standardised research guidelines that take into account i) the specific complexities linked to research in developing country contexts and ii) protection of local and international research staff on all hierarchical levels.
 These could be endorsed by ethical review boards and funding bodies to ensure that no harm is inflicted – neither on research participants nor on the research staff themselves.

-Bonn: German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), (The Current Column of 9 December 2019)
+Bonn: German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), The Current Column of 6 May 2020

 Do no harm?
 Field research in the Global South: ethical challenges faced by research staff